Karim Al Husseini - from warrior to artist

-Today Karim is a visual artist and musician, known in the cultural circles of Cairo as the artist and activist, not as the military man.
-After serving in the Marines he is trying to fight the Israeli occupation his own way, from distance, by producing resistance art.
+Karim Al Husseini wanted to change the Arab world by joining the American Army.
+After serving in the Marines he is trying to fight the Israeli occupation of his family’s home country his own way, from distance, by producing resistance art.